dylanrandle/dylanrandle.github.io/index.md

 ![headshot](pics/headshot.jpg)

-My name is Dylan Labatt Randle and I am currently studying for my masters in Data Science at Harvard University.
+My name is ***Dylan Labatt Randle*** and I am currently studying for my masters in **Data Science at Harvard University**.
-Previously I worked as a Data Scientist at Hubdoc.
-Before that, I studied Industrial Engineering & Operations Research at UC Berkeley.
+Previously I worked as a **Data Scientist at Hubdoc** where I developed a production *deep NLP system* delivering massive cost and speed improvements.
+Before that, I studied **Industrial Engineering & Operations Research at UC Berkeley**, graduating with High Honors and a 3.9/4.0 GPA.

 <a href="http://dylanrandle.github.io/resume.pdf">Resume</a> | [GitHub](https://github.com/dylanrandle) | [LinkedIn](https://linkedin.com/in/dylanrandle/)

 ## Research

-- Currently researching the use of deep learning in approximating solutions to differential equations.
-The hope of this research is that we can use the great approximation power of neural networks to achieve higher- resolution solutions to differential equations of important scientific and engineering interest (e.g. the Navier-Stokes equations of fluid flow).
-Papers, code, and results forthcoming.
+- I am currently researching **physics-aware neural networks** for solving partial differential equations.
+The goal of this this research is a) to invent new architectures that obey laws of physics, and b) to achieve generalizable higher-resolution solutions to differential equations of important scientific and engineering interest (e.g. Navier-Stokes equations).

 ## Projects